bradgarropy/contentful-to-markdown/README.md

 CONTENTFUL_PREVIEW_API_ACCESS_TOKEN=<access_token>
 ```

 Now run!
-All Contentful posts will be exported to a `markdown` directory.
+All Contentful posts will be exported to a `posts` directory.

 ```
 npm start